Stochastic modeling of gene expression: application of ensembles of trajectories: The models

 in which $P(n,t)$ is the probability of existing $n$ protein at time $t$.
 Note that here the configuration of the system is determined by the number of proteins and that the space of configurations is infinite dimensional.
 The steady-state probability distribution $P^{\ast}(n)$ (which turns to be an equilibrium steady-state in this case) can easily be obtained by letting $t \to \infty$ and solving~(\ref{me1}).
 The result is given by

 in which $\gamma \equiv \frac{k}{\mu}$.
 The average number of proteins in the steady-state (which is sometimes called the typical value) can be easily calculated

-Let us now consider the number of proteins as a dynamical observable (the first type) defined on the trajectories or time-realizations of the process during an observation time of length $t$.
+Since mean and noise of protein numbers are quite relevant quantities in the realm of gene expression, let us consider the number of proteins as a dynamical observable (the first type) defined on the trajectories or time-realizations of the process during an observation time of length $t$.
+More precisely, we consider the first type time-integrated quantity $\mathcal{A}_t$ as $N_t=\int_0^t n(t) dt$ and define the time-averaged number of protein over observation time $t$, i.e. $n_t=N_t/t$, as the dynamical observable.
 The modified generator $H(s)$ in the complete orthonormal basis $\{ \vert 0 \rangle,\vert 1 \rangle,\vert 2 \rangle,\vert 3 \rangle,\dots \}$ is given by

 It turns out that the full spectrum of the modified generator~(\ref{mg1}) can be calculated exactly.
 Considering the following eigenvalue relations

 we have found

 and